 Academic staff teach on many modules/programmes and it is advisable to make an appointment if you wish to see them.

-Occasionally you may be able to have an immediate appointment, but don't be disappointed if you are asked to return at a mutually convenient time.
+Occasionally an immediate appointment may be available, but don't be disappointed if you are asked to return at a mutually convenient time.
 Please contact staff to cancel if you are unable to make the arranged appointment.

-Email and the eLearning Portal
+Email and eLearning Portal

-The main means of contact for staff with students are email and the eLearning Portal (Blackboard).
+The main means of contact for staff with students are email and the (Blackboard) eLearning Portal (Blackboard).

 You will be allocated an email address automatically by the University once you have enrolled.

 Do remember that your Northumbria email address will be the one that is used to make contact with you by both academic and non-academic staff within the University, so make sure that you check it regularly, particularly if you also use a personal email account.
+Students are requested to manage their email account effectively by deleting read mail and emptying the deleted items folder on a regular basis, especially emails with large attachments.

-Students are reminded that it is important that they keep their contact and home addresses up-to-date to ensure they receive any correspondence from the University.
+Students are reminded that it is important that they keep their contact and home addresses and telephone numbers up-to-date, to ensure they receive any correspondence from the University.
 Students are requested to amend their details via the eLearning Portal or by advising the Student Support Team.
+Please ensure we have your current mobile telephone number.